The Tools – “Using quantitative investment techniques, just like Wall Street”

 2016 – Statistical reality set in.
 The continuity established by the 2014 and 2015 seasons was destroyed.
 Our worst suspicions regarding the algorithm were revealed.
 Our view that point spreads reflected all data was proven wrong.
 In addition, the last few years saw changes in college football due to the spread of air raid offenses producing increased point spread variance.
 The result was 50 wins versus 71 losses, a net 21 game loser.

 Taking all games since 2011 into account we are 457 wins versus 419 losses (52.1%) a net 38 game winner.
 No losses in the absolute number of games; however, taking into account the 10% sportsbook commission, we are down -$390.
-Remember, this small commission loss is the result of a total of $96,360 representative $110 bets.
+Remember, this small commission loss is the result of $96,360 representative $110 bets.

 To date, a massive effort resulting in an extremely small cost of entertainment.

 We knew about the 3rd week of 2016 our algorithm was in a losing predictive mode.
 We recommended our followers take a leave of absence for the year.
 We published week after week of losing performances knowing we were on the wrong side of the equation.
 Plus we will always honor our commitment of 100% internet transparency.
 Our pledge was to finish the season and do a substantive analysis to determine what went wrong.
 To the degree it went wrong told us the data would jump off the sheet showing us where the algorithm was deficient.
 Our hypothesis was correct.
 Analysis clearly revealed where we were off base.
 We know how to correct it.
 The beauty is our underlying database is and was compiled in exactly the same manner every year.
 Our algorithm was sound; however, we learned the point spread is not the reflection of 100% aggregate knowledge.
-We have learned the hard way point spreads and stock prices are different.
+We have learned the hard way markets for point spreads and stock prices are different.